Tipping on Amtrak Trains

 Tipping On Amtrak Trains: What You Need To Know

-Remember that many of the staff members are away from friends and family for days at a time and do a lot of work while you are relaxing.
+Remember that many staff members are away from friends and family for days and do a lot of work while you relax.

-Grab your favorite beverage or snack, and let’s walk you through the thought of tipping on Amtrak.
+Grab your favorite beverage or snack, and let’s walk you through tipping on Amtrak.
 Thanks for checking out this article for tips and advice based on years of Amtrak travel.

 Amtrak Car attendant and passenger in a Amtrak accessible room.